 OTHER HAZARDOUS CONDITIONS OF HANDLING, STORAGE, AND USE: High-pressure gas.
 Use piping and equipment adequately designed to withstand pressures to be encountered.
-Use a backflow prevention device in any piping.
-In choosing tools and equipment, avoid materials incompatible with acetylene.
-Copper, silver, and mercury and their salts, compounds, and high-concentration alloys can form explosive compounds with acetylene.
-Brass containing less than 65% copper and certain nickel alloys are generally acceptable for use in acetylene service but may not be adequate if high corrosion or excess moisture is present.
 Can cause rapid suffocation due to oxygen deficiency.
 Store and use with adequate ventilation.
 Close cylinder valve after each use; keep closed even when empty.
+Arcs and sparks can ignite combustible materials.
+Prevent fires.
+For more information on fire prevention in welding and cutting, see NFPA 51B: Standard for Fire Prevention During Welding, Cutting, and Other Hotwork, published by the National Fire Protection Association.
+Do not strike an arc on the cylinder.
+The defect produced by an arc burn could lead to cylinder rupture.
 Never work on a pressurized system.
 If there is a leak, close the cylinder valve.
 Blow the system down in a safe and environmentally sound manner in compliance with all federal, state, and local laws; then repair the leak.
-Never place a compressed gase cylinder where it may become part of an electrical circuit.
+Never place a compressed gas cylinder where it may become part of an electrical circuit.
 When using compressed gases in and around electric welding applications, never ground the cylinders.
 Grounding exposes the cylinders to damage by the electric welding arc.